Diego Costa: 2015–16 season

 After a 1–0 defeat at Stoke City on 7 November, a Britannia Stadium steward made an allegation of assault against Costa, which was resolved without further action.
 Also that month, Costa was again involved in a skirmish with Liverpool's Martin Škrtel, where he appeared to dig his boot into the Slovak defender's chest, but escaped punishment by the FA.
 On 29 November, Costa was an unused substitute in a match against Tottenham and threw his bib on the floor when Ruben Loftus-Cheek was sent on at his expense.
 Mourinho told the media that, "For me his behaviour is normal.
 A top player on the bench will not be happy."

 Costa, Oscar and Fàbregas were targeted by Chelsea supporters as the players whose poor form led to the dismissal of popular manager José Mourinho in December 2015.
 Costa scored twice in the first game under interim replacement Guus Hiddink, a 2–2 home draw against Watford.
 Costa, who played in a protective mask after breaking his nose in training, improved his form under the Dutchman, scoring seven times in his first eight games under the new management.

-On 12 March 2016, Costa received his first red card in a Chelsea shirt near the end their 2–0 FA Cup quarter-final defeat to Everton for confronting opponent Gareth Barry.
+On 12 March 2016, Costa received his first red card in a Chelsea shirt near the end of their 2–0 FA Cup quarter-final defeat to Everton for confronting opponent Gareth Barry.
 Footage appeared to show Costa biting Barry during that confrontation after clashing heads.
-Earlier in the match, Costa appeared to spit in the direction of the referee after he was yellow carded for a clash with Barry.
+Earlier in the match, Costa appeared to spit in the direction of the referee after he was yellow-carded for a clash with Barry.
 Later, both Costa and Barry denied that the bite occurred.
 Costa's two-match ban was extended to three, and he was fined £20,000.
 On 2 May, as Chelsea drew 2–2 against Tottenham to deny them the title, Costa was gouged in the eyes by Mousa Dembélé during a mass brawl; the Belgian received a retrospective six-match ban.